teamdeeson/codex/docs/working-at-deeson/writing-guide.md

 -   Multidisciplinary not multi-disciplinary

--   Micromanage not micro-manage
+-   Micromanage not micro-manage.

--   Biweekly not bi-weekly
+-   Biweekly not bi-weekly.

 And we don't hyphenate phrases...

--   High profile not high-profile
+-   High profile not high-profile.

--   High stakes not high-stakes
+-   High stakes not high-stakes.

 ...with these exceptions:

--   front-end
+-   Front-end.

--   user-friendly
+-   User-friendly.

--   e-commerce
+-   E-commerce.

--   e-learning
+-   E-learning.

--   fractions (e.g. three-quarters)
+-   Fractions (e.g. three-quarters).

 We introduce unfamiliar acronyms in full the first time we use them on each page.